Kattana (KTN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kattana Historical Price

-According to the latest data gathered on Kattana live price page, the current price of Kattana is 0.02203331USD.
-The circulating supply of Kattana(KTN) is 2.48M KTN , giving it a market capitalization of $54.68K.
+According to the latest data gathered on Kattana live price page, the current price of Kattana is 0.02538677USD.
+The circulating supply of Kattana(KTN) is 2.48M KTN , giving it a market capitalization of $63.03K.

 The Kattana Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KTN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.